top of page

 Community involvement in research ethics governance

-My work on Dr. Friesen's project has consisted primarily in highlighting the epistemic dimensions of injustice in Canada's system of research oversight.
+My work on Dr. Friesen's project consisted primarily in highlighting the epistemic dimensions of injustice in Canada's system of research oversight.
+Our analysis will be published in an upcoming (2025) issue of Ethics and Human Research.

 Ça va bien aller?